draeger-lab/refinegems/docs/source/database/intro.rst

 Media & Subsets
 ===============

-``refineGEMs`` has an in-build database for different media, media compounds and subsets to facilitate model curation and allow for a range of different simulations.
+The toolbox ``refineGEMs`` has an in-build database for different media, media compounds and subsets to facilitate model curation and allow for a range of different simulations.

 .. hint::